 Life in a small space can go from organized to cluttered mess in a New York minute.
 Organization is even more important now that we live in a space less than 120 square feet.
 Whether you’re living in a large RV, small camper van, tiny home or a studio apartment, these 10 RV hacks will help you stay organized in a small space.

-Simple and Cheap RV Hacks
+Simple RV Hacks to Stay Organized

 Canvas Shoe Bag